2013–14 Sheffield Wednesday F.C. season: October

 The very first day of October landed on a Tuesday where the Owls faced Brighton & Hove Albion down at the south coast.
 Brighton had the first major chance of the game as a ball over the Owls' defence saw Ashley Barnes go through on goal, but keeper Kirkland made an excellent save to keep the scores level.
 Chris Kirkland continued to make some good saves and Brighton nearly had a penalty given as Kazenga LuaLua was brought down in the box by Lewis Buxton.
 However, the referee waved away the protests in which replays revealed it would have been a fairly 'soft' penalty to give.
 Although it was Brighton who were creating more chances it was Sheffield Wednesday who took the lead three-minutes before the break.
 Great work by Jérémy Hélan saw him take on two players before crossing low in the box, where loanee Matty Fryatt touched and swivelled before blasting the ball home into the back of the net.
 Into the second half and Ashley Barnes was so close to scoring for Brighton again, after his shot from a cross went just wide of the post.
-Wednesday continued to some how keep Brighton at bay, even when Keith Andrews' volley also went just wide.
+Wednesday continued to somehow keep Brighton at bay, even when Keith Andrews' volley also went just wide.
 Into the last-minute with the game ticking down to the Owls' first victory of the season, a cross from Brighton was then headed across goal where Keith Andrews tapped in at the far post.
 Wednesday had failed to hold on to their first victory of the season with the game finishing level at 1–1.
 Just before the following weekend started the Owls' club striker Gary Madine verdict of his trial was announced.
 Gary Madine is to face an 18-month jail sentence after two separate assaults in night clubs.
 Ipswich Town were the next team that Wednesday faced that following weekend.
 Sheffield Wednesday went out looking for their first win of the season and nearly took the lead early on when Atdhe Nuhiu's shot was well saved by the opposing goalkeeper.
 However, twelve-minutes in and a long ball over the top set Ipswich on the counter where a cross found Paul Anderson who comfortably took on the shot and scored.
 Two-minutes later and a cross by Wednesday this time saw Nuhiu head across goal where Michail Antonio then headed into the back of the net and the scores were all level again.
 The Owls continued to press for the lead at Hillsborough and Matty Fryatt's clear cut volley was unfortunately straight at the keeper, who palmed the ball over for a corner.
 Into the second half and Réda Johnson also came close with a header, before Kirkland saved an opposing shot well at the near post.
 Kirkland then had to make another save, this one excellently, as Paul Anderson nearly doubled his tally for the afternoon as his shot took a slight deflection and seemed to be heading into the near corner before it was palmed out for a corner.
 And then as the game entered the last quarter of its time Jermaine Johnson dribbled inwards from the left-hand side and had fierce shot from 25-yards out that seemed to be destined for the top corner of the goal, only to be denied by the bar.
 Another draw and another game without a win came as the full-time whistle blew soon after.